zeropin/TECookbook/README.md

 **liftOut**: Lift all sites out of a specific repeat family at defined locus

+### There are some prebuilt datasets that you can download and use in conjuction with this package directly

-**Repeat.Human.hg38**: Annotation data based on RepeatMasker file hg38.fa.out
+[**Repeat.Human.hg38**](https://share.weiyun.com/3gXU6Chs): Annotation data based on RepeatMasker file hg38.fa.out

 **Repeat.Human.hg19**: Annotation data based on RepeatMasker file hg19.fa.out